Technical Faculty Institute of Computer Science and Applied Mathematics Christian-Albrechts-University of Kiel

 I used the material contained in this book in various graduate courses on basic concepts of computer organization/architecture; some of the material of the first five chapters I also used in undergraduate courses on function-based programming.

-As it so happens if publication deadlines have to be met, the book contains a few errors, many of which are just typos.
-But it also includes a serious mistake concerning the definition in chapter 5 of the SE(M)CD machine, which I run across just recently.
-A correction of this and also of the typos can be found under errata
+As it so happens when publication deadlines have to be met, the book contains a few errors, many of which are just typos.
+But it also includes a serious mistake concerning the definition in chapter 5 of the SE(M)CD machine, which I run across while preparing course material for a summer school.
+A correction of this blunder and also of the typos that have been detected so far can be found under errata

 List of publications